strps/strps-erpnext/README.md

 ### Tattoo Shop

-Tattoo shop management system for ERPnext, with intgrations with Ministerion de Hacienda de
+Management system for ERPnext, with intgrations with Ministerion de Hacienda de

 ### Installation